python/cpython/Doc/library/stdtypes.rst

    Return the next item from the container.
 If there are no further items, raise the :exc:`StopIteration` exception.
-This method corresponds to the :attr:`tp_iternext` slot of the type structure for Python objects in the Python/C API.
+This method corresponds to the :c:member:`~PyTypeObject.tp_iternext` slot of the type structure for Python objects in the Python/C API.

 Python defines several iterator objects to support iteration over general and